ballast-dev/sinkd/notes/protocol.md

     - disadvantage, hard to keep state of status

 ## Client
+1. mqtt subscribe to `sinkd/status`
+1. mqtt publish to `sinkd/update`
 1. *polling thread*
     - listen to broadcasts from server
     - update internal status